lob/lob-go/docs/IntlSuggestions.md

 ### NewIntlSuggestions

-`func NewIntlSuggestions(primaryNumberRange string, primaryLine string, city string, state string, country CountryExtendedExpanded, zipCode string, ) *IntlSuggestions`
+`func NewIntlSuggestions(primaryNumberRange string, primaryLine string, city string, state string, country CountryExtended, zipCode string, ) *IntlSuggestions`

 NewIntlSuggestions instantiates a new IntlSuggestions object This constructor will assign default values to properties that have it defined,